 Explorer – This is a basic report that includes a line graph and data table

-Map Overlay – This type of report is represented by a colourful global map that indicates traffic, engagement, etc.
+Map Overlay – This type of report is represented by a colorful global map that indicates traffic, engagement, etc.

 Flat Table – This is a very common report and as the name suggests, includes a sortable data table in rows

+Ans.
 A cohort by definition is a group of users who share at least one common characteristic.
-The cohort analysis in Google Analytics makes you understand cohort behaviour based on time.
+The cohort analysis in Google Analytics makes you understand cohort behavior based on time.

 - Category – A category is a similar group of objects you want to track on the website.
 It can include videos, web pages, etc. It can be tracked by downloading a PDF report with the names of the titles of videos, webpages, etc.